 What Causes Hirsutism?

-Generally speaking hirsutism is a condition caused by excess male hormones in women.
+Generally speaking, hirsutism is a condition caused by excess androgen hormones (such as testosterone) in women.
 This excess of androgens can have various reasons, but may also be idiopathic (no identifiable cause).
-Many women diagnosed with hirsutism also suffer from polycystic ovary syndrome.
+Many women diagnosed with hirsutism also suffer from polycystic ovary syndrome (PCOS).
 Sometimes medication, genes or other endocrine conditions cause the male pattern hair growth.

 Hirsutism and Hormones

-Hirsutism is caused by high levels of testosterone in the female system.
-Besides male pattern hair growth androgens often also cause acne, oily skin and hair in women.
+Hirsutism is caused by high levels of androgens (such as testosterone) in the female system.
+Besides male pattern hair growth, androgens often also cause acne, oily skin and hair in women.
 A common reason for elevated levels of testosterone is polycystic ovary syndrome (PCOS).
 Other medical conditions causing the hormonal imbalance are Cushing’s syndrome, tumors in the adrenal glands, acromegaly, prolactinoma, thyroid or congenital adrenal hyperplasia.

-A high percentage of women diagnosed with hirsutism also suffers from PCOS.
+A high percentage of women diagnosed with hirsutism also suffer from PCOS.

 Polycystic ovary syndrome

-Polycystic ovary syndrome is a condition, that causes reproductive hormones in women to be out of balance.
-Besides causing hirsutism PCOS can lead to acne, diabetes, high blood pressure, difficulties with predictability or regularity of periods and fertility.
+Polycystic ovary syndrome (PCOS) is a condition that causes reproductive hormones in women to be out of balance.
+Besides causing hirsutism, PCOS can lead to acne, weight gain, irregular menstruation, infertility, pre-diabetes, anxiety and depression.

 Hormones are responsible for making certain processes in the body happen.
-Hormones affected by PCOS are androgens, the gonadotropins LH and FSH, as well as Insulin.
+The key hormones affected by PCOS are androgens, the gonadotropins LH and FSH, as well as Insulin.